backend-development/backend-development-textbook/source/rest-api.md

 After working through this guide you will:

-- know about the thinking behind REST APIs and JSON API
+- know about the thinking behind REST APIs
 - be able to configure your existing controllers to offer resources as JSON
 - be able to set up an API for your rails app that is separate from existing controllers

-REPO: You can study the [code](https://github.com/backend-development/api_sample_app) and try out [the demo](https://dry-cove-38472.herokuapp.com/) for the example described here.
+REPO: You can study the [code](https://github.com/backend-development/api_sample_app) and try out [the demo](https://iou-brigitte.herokuapp.com) for the example described here.

 ---